python/mypy/docs/source/generics.rst

 or a deserialization method returns the actual type of self.
 Therefore you may need to silence mypy inside these methods (but not at the call site), possibly by making use of the ``Any`` type.

-The behavior of the type of self is still not completely specified.
-In certain cases the mypy might disallow legitimate use cases, or allow unsafe usage.

 .. _type-variable-value-restriction: